 The Rhine starts from the Alps in Switzerland and flows northwards through Germany and enters the sea through Holland.
 It passes through heavily industrialized regions and is used for transporting heavy goods.
 It is the busiest waterway in Europe.
 Rotterdam, the largest part of Europe, is on its delta.

 The Danube is also an international river.
-It rises from the Alps in Germany and flows through Australia, Hungary, Serbia, and enters the Black Sea in Romania.
+It rises from the Alps in Germany and flows through Austria, Hungary, Serbia, and enters the Black Sea in Romania.
 It is not as important as the Rhine for international trade because of the Black Sea in the interior.

 Gulfs and Bays